wzding/Machine_Learning_Nanodegree/NYC_taxi_trip_duration/proposal.md

 ### Problem Statement
 _(approx. 1 paragraph)_
 The New York City Taxi & Limousine Commission hosts a kaggle competition (https://www.kaggle.com/c/nyc-taxi-trip-duration) to challenge data scientists to build a model that predicts the total ride duration of taxi trips in New York City, which also serves as the goal of this project.
 Available features include pickup time, geo-coordinates, number of passengers, and several others.
 The evaluation metric for this project is Root Mean Squared Logarithmic Error.
-In addition, we will conduct comprehensive Exploratory Data Analysis before building model for prediction as the insights may be valuable for the community.
+In addition, we will conduct comprehensive Exploratory Data Analysis before building models for prediction as the insights may be both valuable for our model building as well as the community.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_